What Are Adaptogenic Herbs | Teelixir

 The advantages of Rhodiola rosea encompass the following:

-- Enhances physical and cognitive performance, including learning and memory.
+- May support physical and cognitive performance, including learning and memory

 - May reduce symptoms of anxiety and depression.